Regd.No.: 126198/071/072

 • Group medical supplies (first aid kit will be available).

-• Provide pulse oximeter for the blood oxygen saturation level monitor to high altitude .
+• Provide a pulse oximeter for the blood oxygen saturation level monitor at high altitudes.

-• Farewell dinner in Kathmandu at authentic Nepalese restaurant with cultural programs.
+• Farewell dinner in Kathmandu at an authentic Nepalese restaurant with cultural programs.

 • Official expense.